Bears-R-Us/arkouda/pydoc/setup/BUILD.md

 ```

 ### Building the Arkouda Documentation
 The Arkouda documentation is [here](https://bears-r-us.github.io/arkouda/).
+This section is only necessary
+if you're updating the documentation.

 <details>
 <summary><b>(click to see more)</b></summary>

 First ensure that all Python doc dependencies including sphinx and sphinx extensions have been installed as detailed
+above.

-above. _Important: if Chapel was built locally, ```make chpldoc``` must be executed as detailed above to enable
+_Important: if Chapel was built locally, ```make chpldoc``` must be executed as detailed above to enable
 generation of the Chapel docs via the chpldoc executable._

 Now that all doc generation dependencies for both Python and Chapel have been installed, there are three make targets for